techfixpros/PDDuino/README.md

 * Compile the code and upload it to the microcontroller

 ## Notes
-If you plan on using TS-DOS, some versions require that you have a DOS100.CO file on the root of the media.
+If you plan on using TS-DOS, some roms (like UR2) expect TS-DOS to be in a file named DOS100.CO on the root of the media.
 This file can be downloaded from here: http://www.club100.org/nads/dos100.co

 If you run into any issues, please let me know!